Sásová

-Sásová (also known as Sásová-Rudlová) is a district and the largest housing estate in Banská Bystrica.
+Sásová (also known as Sásová-Rudlová, Zólyomszászfalu) is a suburb of Banská Bystrica.
 Sásová is located in Central Slovakia, approximately 7 kilometers northeast of the center of Banská Bystrica.
 To the north, it is surrounded by the Panský diel hill, which is home to the recreational area Šachtičky.
 Approximately 25,000 people live here.
 In the 1980s, panel houses were built due to the growing demand for new apartments in this area.
 Originally, most of the residents were people who moved to Banská Bystrica for work.
 It is located on a relatively small area.

 According to data from 2008, the district had 18,082 inhabitants.

 History

 The first written mention of the area is from 1350 as Villa Militis (“village of the knight”), founded by Mikuláš Sas, the son of Ondrej, the mayor of Banská Bystrica.
 The original population was engaged in mining and agriculture.
-Miners mainly mined precious metals in surface pits around Vtáčnik, Štrbina, and Nemčianska dolina, and they panned for gold at the mouths of the Sásovský potok and Jelšovie creek.
+Miners mainly mined precious metals in surface pits around Vtáčnik, Štrbina, and Nemčianska dolina, and panned for gold at the mouths of the Sásovský potok and Jelšovie creek.

-This housing estate also includes the area of Rudlová (which emerged in the second half of the 14th century due to a property division from Sásová in favor of the mayor Rudelin; it was mentioned in 1390).
+The housing estate also includes the area of Rudlová (which emerged in the second half of the 14th century due to a property division from Sásová in favor of the mayor Rudelin; it was mentioned in 1390).
 This area mainly consists of family houses, making it a quieter part of Sásová.

 In 1966, it became a part of Banská Bystrica.